Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 Withdraws the specified PublicDelegatedPrefix in the given region.
 */
 await gapi.client.compute.publicDelegatedPrefixes.withdraw({ project: "project", publicDelegatedPrefix: "publicDelegatedPrefix", region: "region",  });

 /*
-Retrieves an aggregated list of all of the RecoverableSnapshots in your project across all regions and global scope.
-*/
-await gapi.client.compute.recoverableSnapshots.aggregatedList({ project: "project",  });

-/*
-Deletes the specified RecoverableSnapshot.
-Deleting a recoverable snapshot will delete the underlying PD snapshot and is irreversible.
-*/
-await gapi.client.compute.recoverableSnapshots.delete({ project: "project", recoverableSnapshot: "recoverableSnapshot",  });

-/*
-Returns the specified RecoverableSnapshot resource.
-*/
-await gapi.client.compute.recoverableSnapshots.get({ project: "project", recoverableSnapshot: "recoverableSnapshot",  });

-/*
-Gets the access control policy for a resource.
-May be empty if no such policy or resource exists.
-*/
-await gapi.client.compute.recoverableSnapshots.getIamPolicy({ project: "project", resource: "resource",  });

-/*
-Retrieves a list of all of the RecoverableSnapshots in your project.
-*/
-await gapi.client.compute.recoverableSnapshots.list({ project: "project",  });

-/*
-Recovers the specified RecoverableSnapshot.
-*/
-await gapi.client.compute.recoverableSnapshots.recover({ project: "project", recoverableSnapshot: "recoverableSnapshot",  });

-/*
-Sets the access control policy on the specified resource.
-Replaces any existing policy.
-*/
-await gapi.client.compute.recoverableSnapshots.setIamPolicy({ project: "project", resource: "resource",  });

-/*
-Returns permissions that a caller has on the specified resource.
-*/
-await gapi.client.compute.recoverableSnapshots.testIamPermissions({ project: "project", resource: "resource",  });

-/*
 Deletes the specified autoscaler.